finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     List<String> transactionIds = Arrays.asList(); // List<String> | The IDs of the transactions to cancel.
     try {
-      DeletedEntityResponse result = apiInstance.cancelTransactions(scope, code, transactionIds);
+      DeletedEntityResponse result = apiInstance.cancelTransactions(scope, code, transactionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#cancelTransactions");